 Can You Bring a Stroller to the Vatican?

 Strollers are allowed with children, but not for pets (yep, that’s a rule).
-The only exception are: the Sistine Chapel and St. Peter’s Basilica, but that’s understandable.
+The only exceptions are the Sistine Chapel and St. Peter’s Basilica, but that’s understandable.
 You can safely leave your strollers and bags at the checking point in front.

 Can You Bring a Stroller to a Museum in Italy?